Do you want to find the best bathroom exhaust fan?

 Read Also >> What Are Bathroom Exhaust Fan Sones?

-Installing a new bathroom fan will require you to secure it to the ceiling joist.
+Installing a new extractor fan will require you to secure it to the ceiling joist.

 If you have an older home with 2″ x 6″ ceiling joists, there are some fans that you may not be able to install into such a ceiling.

-Venting a bathroom fan will require you to install a 3-6 inch duct to the outside.
+Venting an exhaust fan will require you to install a 3-6 inch duct to the outside.

 You also should not vent exhaust fans into an attic, it must go to the outside to avoid moisture damage and mold growth.